Who We Are

 We are happy to have you visit and hope that you will stay a while and get to know more about us.

 We provide speakers and workshops to inspire our creativity and improve our technical skills, and we present Georgia Celebrates Quilts®, the largest judged and juried quilt show in the state.
-Our next show is June 2019.
+Our next show will be in 2024.
 Bee groups, monthly meetings and community service projects all provide the opportunity to develop friendships, to enjoy fellowship, and to contribute to our community.

-East Cobb Quilters’ Guild was formed in 1982 by a group of thirty quilters in Marietta, Georgia whose vision was to promote and perpetuate the art of quilting.
+East Cobb Quilters’ Guild was formed in 1982 by a group of thirty-three quilters in Marietta, Georgia whose vision was to promote and perpetuate the art of quilting.
 Since that time, the Guild has grown to nearly 300 members, fostered the development of many nationally- and internationally-known quilt artists and businesses, produced the state’s largest judged and juried quilt show, Georgia Celebrates Quilts®, and enriched the lives of the thousands of quilters who have enjoyed the inspiration, knowledge and friendship that Guild membership provides.
 From the start, the Guild has relied on the volunteer time of dedicated members.
 Many important tasks are needed to keep things running smoothly – membership records, newsletters, programs and speakers, and more.
 Leading the way have been our Presidents.
 We would not be who we are today without their dedication, vision, and hard work!
-Click here to see a list of these leaders.

 The Guild’s purpose is to promote and perpetuate the art of quilting and to foster community good will.
 To advance quilting, the Guild will sponsor lectures, workshops and exhibits that benefit and educate members and the community about quilting.
 The Guild will encourage a high standard of design and technique in all forms of quilting, providing opportunities for members to enhance their own quilting skills.
 To promote community good will, as a nonprofit corporation, the Guild will carry out community service projects and contribute to nonprofit organizations that serve our community.
 The Guild seeks to encourage friendships and fellowship within the Guild and to build meaningful relationships with those serving the community outside the Guild.